Leadership & Governance

 The Board has established an audit committee and a remuneration committee with formally delegated responsibilities.

 The audit committee is chaired by Paul Johnson.
-Its other members are Richard Mastoloni, Andy Green and Craig Chobor.
+Its other members are Richard Mastoloni, Alan Harper and Craig Chobor.
 The audit committee has primary responsibility for monitoring the quality of internal controls and ensuring that the financial performance of the Company is properly measured and reported on.
 It receives and reviews reports from the Company’s management and auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Avanti Communications Group.
 The audit committee meets at least twice a year and has unrestricted access to the Company’s auditors.

 The Board of Avanti (the “Board”) has always recognised that it is accountable to shareholders for the Company’s activities and that it is responsible for the effectiveness of corporate governance practices.
 It has remained committed to maintaining high standards of corporate governance and, whilst the Company is AIM listed and therefore not required to comply with the UK Corporate Governance Code (the “Code”), the Board sought to comply with the Code in all material respects wherever it was practical to do so having regard to the size of the Company and the resources available to it.

 the Board has adopted the QCA Corporate Governance Code (the QCA Code).
 We believe that the QCA Code provides us with the right governance framework and, as a result of deciding to apply this code, the corporate governance principles which now apply to us as follows: